-Ivan Turbinca – The Man who Belonged in Neither Heaven nor Hell
+Ivan Turbinca – The Man Who Belonged in Neither Heaven Nor Hell

 Myth, legend and literature are full of tales about people ending up in either Heaven or Hell.
 However, every now and then a story arises about someone who belongs in neither.
-Such is the tale of Ivan Turbinca, a story written by the Romanian author Ion Creanga.
+Such is the tale of Ivan Turbinca, a story written by the Romanian author Ion Creanga .

 The story tells of Ivan, a Russian who had served in the army.
 Once old and retired, he wandered around the world.
 As Ivan was walking, a short distance away Saint Peter and God descended from Heaven to see how things were going in the world.
 Seeing Ivan, God decided to test the man’s good nature by sending Saint Peter to pretend he was a beggar.
 Saint Peter went ahead on the road Ivan was walking and sat down near a bridge.
 When Ivan got closer, Saint Peter began to beg.
-Ivan was kind to both Saint Peter and God by giving them all he had earned at the end of his military service.
+Ivan was generous to both Saint Peter and God by giving them all he had earned at the end of his military service.
 As Ivan left, God decided to reward him.
 He restored the money, told Ivan about his real identity and asked Ivan to name his reward.

 The Magical Sack

 Ivan asked God to bless his bag (called “turbinca”) in such a way that anyone could be put inside it without being able to get out unless Ivan wanted it.
 God blessed the bag and they parted.

 The tale reveals that Ivan kept wandering until he reached the residence of a boyar—a Russian aristocrat.
 The boyar was not very kind, but ultimately he agreed to offer Ivan shelter.
 However, he housed the man in a house which at night was haunted by devils.
 Ivan said his daily prayers and went to bed.

 Portrait of a Russian Boyar.
 (Public Domain)